WPBeginner

 Your host will likely be localhost.
 After that, you will enter the details of the database you created in the previous step.

-If Duplicator is able to connect, then you will see a string starting with Pass.
-Otherwise, you will see the database connection error details.
+If Duplicator is able to connect, then you will see test results as Pass.

 Duplicator will now import your WordPress database from the archive zip into your new database.

-Duplicator will run the final steps and will show you the login button.
+Duplicator will run the final steps and show you the login button.

 Step 7: Update Your Domain Name Servers (DNS)